|

 Karen VanderVen

-Relationship is in child and youth care work just as crucial as it is
+Relationship is in Child and Youth Care work just as crucial as it is in

-in social work activities.
-I agree with Karen that the three As attach,
+social work activities.
+I agree with Karen that the three As attach, attend,

-attend, activity are helpful structures in relationships with children
+activity are helpful structures in relationships with children and youth,

-appreciating how relationship with children and youth become crucial.
+to understand for appreciating how relationship with children and youth

 Hans Eriksson

-many of the youngsters with whom we work have been most deprived;
+the youngsters with whom we work have been most deprived; therefore, they

-relate to others as a means to an end; for the child and youth care
+to others as a means to an end; for the Child and Youth Care worker, the

-worker, the relationship is an end as well as a means -- it is, in many
+relationship is an end as well as a means -- it is, in many ways, the focal

-relationships in our work compared to the work of other fields such as
+in our work compared to the work of other fields such as mentioned by Jon.

 Jerry Beker